MicrosoftDocs/security/zero-trust/azure-infrastructure-iaas.md

 :::image type="content" source="media\spoke\network-hardening.png" alt-text="Screenshot of example network hardening recommendations." lightbox="media\spoke\network-hardening.png":::

-You can accept the recommendation by selecting **Enforce**, which will either create a new NSG rule or modify an existing one.
+You can accept the recommendation by selecting **Enforce**, which will either create a new network security group rule or modify an existing one.

 ## Recommended training